-To make sure I got a good deal, I decided to call the dealer and ask them how much a 130 amp alternator cost.
-The parts person waded through a book and responded, “$885 for a new one from Bosch and $450 for a refurbished one.”
+To make sure I got a good deal, I decided to call the car dealer for service and ask them how much a 130 amp alternator cost.
+The parts person waded through a book and responded, “$885 for a new one from Bosch and $450 for a refurbished one.“

 If I went to the dealer, I would have had to pay at minimum $785 + 10% tax for a refurbished alternator and $1,270 + 10% tax for a brand new alternator like I got from my mechanic.
 My mechanic charged me $300 for the part and $100 for labor for a savings of $400-$900!